ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 **Extrinsic parameters matrix**  or **sensor calibration**  is the process of finding the extrinsic parameters between a multi-modal L3CAM lidar-RGB sensor from the company Beamagine  and the UMRR-96 Type 153 radar from the company Smartmicro.
-In a nutshell, is to find a matrix ****
+In a nutshell, is to find a matrix **T** that best aligns both lidar and radar data.

 ////////////////////////////////////////////